How We Work: Forests

 Virginia’s forests clean our air and water and help moderate our climate, yet our state is losing hundreds of acres every week.
 The Nature Conservancy is answering a clear call to action: protect and restore healthy, connected forests on which our lives and livelihoods depend.

-For this habitat, especially for 177 acres of recently planted longleaf pine, fire is a tonic.
-By enabling pines to thrive and encouraging native grasses and wildflowers on the forest floor, fire creates the only environment in which red-cockaded woodpeckers can flourish.
+For this habitat, especially for 177 acres of newly planted longleaf pine, fire is a tonic.
+By enabling pines to thrive and encouraging native grasses and wildflowers on the forest floor, fire creates the only environment in which Virginia's rarest bird, the red-cockaded woodpecker, can flourish.
 In short, fire is the key to restoring the rich natural diversity of our Virginia Pinelands.